Connect with us

 My main focus of the day is the behaviour of the home bench.
 From the first whistle, they are swearing and shouting at the match officials.
 Every little decision that goes against them is greeted with a tirade of abuse (the officials do very little wrong).
 One of the culprits is sent off in the second half.
 At one point, I thought he was going to refuse to walk!

-So here’s the thing: many fans will feel the lack of respect on show today is a ‘normal’ football afternoon out.
+So here’s the thing: many football fans will feel the lack of respect on show today is a ‘normal’ football afternoon out.
 Certainly, the abuse is nothing I haven’t heard at most matches this season but that isn’t the point!

 According to the players and bench of Bearsted, this defeat is entirely the responsibility of match officials.
 Definitely not to blame in their eyes is the captain who gets himself booked twice for silly offences.
 Nor the three players who miss virtually open goals at crucial times.
 And definitely not their goalkeeper who mucks up a simple backpass to hand the opposition a place in round five.